Fearless action. We're on your side.

-Our commercial litigation team is waiting to assist you with any of these sorts of cases.
-We have seen it all before, from the simple cases, through to incorrect financial advice resulting in multimillion dollar losses.
-Traditionally, class actions have been our specialty.
+Our Commercial Litigation Team is waiting to assist you with any of these sorts of cases.
+We have seen it all before, from the simple cases, through to incorrect financial advice resulting in multi-million dollar losses.
+Traditionally, class actions have been our speciality.
 We blazed the trail for class actions in Queensland.
 We will always act fearlessly for you where there are allegations of negligence.

 If allegations of negligence are made against you, you should also take advantage of our experience in this area.
 Do not delay, as we have seen situations (which could have been resolved at an early stage) snowball significantly due to a “head in the sand” attitude.
 We may be able to save you stress, worry and money.

 - Acting for dozens of investors who bought units in a resort development on the Sunshine Coast relying on promises of “guaranteed” returns.
 We sued several firms of solicitors who acted for the investors and who failed to advise them that the “lease back” associated with the purchase was to a worthless company.

 - Acting for several parties when military helicopters collided in the vicinity of Townsville during the mid-1990s.

 - Allegations of negligence against a well-known worldwide charity organisation.

 - An accountant had so negligently dealt with tax affairs that he cost his client over $3,000,000.
 It was later found that the accountant had defrauded his clients and the government of over $21,000,000 and murdered a solicitor who threatened to expose him (that person is presently in jail for murder).